onap/archived-dmaap-messagerouter-messageservice/docs/offeredapis/offeredapis.rst

 | Password     |                                 |     Header       |   String   |     1        |     N       |                     |                        |
 +--------------+---------------------------------+------------------+------------+--------------+-------------+---------------------+------------------------+

-**NOTE1**:Subscribers /user should have access on the topics.
-The user () and permissions details needs to be in AAF.
+**NOTE**:To read data from a authenticated topic, User must have the AAF permission org.onap.dmaap.mr.topic|:topic.<topic name>|sub.
+Subscribers may use DMaaP BusController for provisoning the permissions in AAF

 Response Parameters:
 ====================